-To support child care re-opening on reserve, the ministry is providing federal Safe Restart Funding allocations.
-The ministry is then asking First Nations to use unspent funding from within their child care and child and family program budgets (where applicable) and to maximize any federal or provincial funding supports that could be used to cover re-opening costs.
+To support child care re-opening on reserve, the ministry is asking First Nations to use funding that is projected to be unspent from within their child care and child and family program budgets (where applicable) and to maximize any federal or provincial funding supports that could be used to cover re-opening costs.

-The ministry is providing enhanced financial flexibility to enable First Nations to spend their child care and child and family program funding to help offset eligible costs associated with the re-opening of child care.
-If after maximizing this flexibility and other federal/provincial supports available, further resources are still required, the ministry may provide additional funding to support First Nations in meeting licensing and enhanced health and safety requirements required for re-opening through the annual Health and Safety funding process.
+The ministry is continuing to provide enhanced financial flexibility to enable First Nations to spend their child care and child and family program funding to help offset eligible costs associated with the re-opening of child care.
+If, after maximizing this flexibility and other federal/provincial supports available, further resources are still required, the ministry may provide additional funding to support First Nations in meeting licensing and enhanced health and safety requirements required for re-opening child care through the annual Health and Safety funding process.